Orange County, CA · Charleston, SC

 Is anesthesia-free dental cleaning safe?+

 Not every pet is a candidate.
 Aggressive temperament, fractured teeth, or advanced periodontal disease may mean traditional anesthesia is the safer route — and we'll tell you in the first few minutes.
+The risk of anesthesia is not greater than the risk of untreated infection or advanced disease, so we never pressure you to proceed if it isn't the right fit.

 Do you go below the gum line?+